Contrasting VivoPower International (VVPR) and Its Peers

-VivoPower International (NASDAQ: VVPR) is one of 28 public companies in the “Electric & other services combined” industry, but how does it weigh in compared to its rivals?
-We will compare VivoPower International to related companies based on the strength of its analyst recommendations, institutional ownership, dividends, risk, profitability, earnings and valuation.
+VivoPower International (NASDAQ: VVPR) is one of 28 publicly-traded companies in the “Electric & other services combined” industry, but how does it contrast to its peers?
+We will compare VivoPower International to related companies based on the strength of its institutional ownership, dividends, analyst recommendations, risk, profitability, valuation and earnings.

-This table compares VivoPower International and its rivals gross revenue, earnings per share (EPS) and valuation.
+5.7% of VivoPower International shares are held by institutional investors.
+Comparatively, 72.0% of shares of all “Electric & other services combined” companies are held by institutional investors.
+4.6% of shares of all “Electric & other services combined” companies are held by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

-5.7% of VivoPower International shares are owned by institutional investors.
-Comparatively, 72.0% of shares of all “Electric & other services combined” companies are owned by institutional investors.
-4.6% of shares of all “Electric & other services combined” companies are owned by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.
+VivoPower International has a beta of 4.6, indicating that its stock price is 360% more volatile than the S&P 500.
+Comparatively, VivoPower International’s peers have a beta of 0.33, indicating that their average stock price is 67% less volatile than the S&P 500.

 Analyst Ratings

-This is a breakdown of current recommendations and price targets for VivoPower International and its rivals, as reported by MarketBeat.com.
+This is a summary of current recommendations and price targets for VivoPower International and its peers, as reported by MarketBeat.com.

 |Sell Ratings